Disease Prevention in Women (cont.)

 - an irregular border; and

-- variable color pattern, meaning many colors or unusual colors, like blue or black.
+- a variable color pattern, usually blue or black.

 Benefits of early detection

 Skin cancer is the most common cancer.
-Even though the benefit of skin cancer screening is uncertain (so far, research has not shown that death from skin cancer can be decreased after a regular screening program is instituted), early treatment of skin cancer can be effective.
+Even though the benefit of skin cancer screening is uncertain (so far, research has not shown that death from skin cancer can be decreased following the institution of a regular screening program is instituted), early treatment of skin cancer can be effective.
 Melanomas may be detected at an earlier stage with regular skin exams.
 Thinner melanomas are more successfully treated than are thick ones that have grown downward into the deeper portions of the skin.

 Harrison's Principles of Internal Medicine.
 Braumwald E, Fauci AS, et al. 17th Edition.
 2007.
 McGraw Hill.